SMaityCodes/FOG-CPS-Data-Auditing/README.md

 - copy the "CSP-Admin" directory into the cloud (Admin) system
 - copy the "Aditor" directory into the aditor system
 - copy the "Auditee" directory into the auditee system

+### Configure the Aditor, Auditee and the CSP-Admin

 - Go inside "CSP-Admin" dir:-
     - make sure that the path and filename of the data-file (file to be audited) is properly mentioned in the  `SetupTagGen.sh` script
     - run the following command on a terminal opened inside the dir:-